 Frequently asked questions about the spearing season

-There are a number of questions that are routinely asked by sturgeon spearers.
-The questions below are some of the more frequently asked.
+The questions below are some of the more frequently asked by spearers.

 Carcass tags must be validated immediately upon harvest by removing the validation stub.
 The validated tag must stay with the sturgeon until presented at a DNR-operated registration station.
 The tag does not need to be attached to the sturgeon unless the license holder leaves the fish.

 - Can my friend sit with me in the shanty and not have a license?